Nathalie Villa-Vialaneix - http://www.nathalievialaneix.eu

 Random functions produce a different result each time they are called.

-Reproducible results can be obtained using set.seed
+Reproducible results can be obtained using set.seed with an arbitrary

 random seed: